Dalaman Airport: History

 The construction of Dalaman airport was begun in 1976, and it opened in 1981 as an aerodrome.
 In 1989, it was promoted to airport status.
 The airport extends over an area of 6.15 million m2.

-The new Dalaman International Terminal cost approximately $150,000,000 to complete and is the third-largest terminal building in Turkey.
+The new Dalaman International Terminal cost approximately $150,000,000 to complete.
 It was designed by renowned architect Emre Arolat, whose other projects include the award-winning Sancaklar Mosque.
 The terminal features 12 boarding gates, eight with covered airbridges.
 The apron was also re-designed, increasing space for remote stands.
 Consequently, the airport has the capacity to handle up to 35 flights at any one time.
 In total, the terminal now has a floor space of 95,000m2, compared with less than 45,000m2 prior to refurbishment.
 Check-in and departures are based on the upper two levels, with arrivals using the lower two levels.
 The old terminal building is still in use and operated as the domestic terminal.